Eating Healthy on a Budget: It's Possible

 No, eating healthy doesn't have to be expensive.
-It's a myth fueled by the marketing of overpriced "healthy" products.
-With the right strategies, you can feed one person healthily for $35 to $50 per week.
-This guide gives you concrete methods, not just platitudes.
+It's a myth kept alive by the marketing of overpriced "healthy" products.
+With the right strategies, you can feed a person nutritiously for $35 to $50 per week.
+This guide gives you practical methods, not just good intentions.

 Steps